-David Dinkins: History Of New York City Mayors
+David Dinkins: History of New York City’s First African American Mayor

 Most New York citizens have heard the name Mayor David Dinkins.
 Some people may remember him as New York City’s first African American mayor.
 Others may work in or walk by the municipal building in Manhattan that bears his name.
 Mayor David Dinkins had one of the shortest terms as New York mayor, but it was also one of the most memorable.
-David was born on July 10, 1927 in Trenton, New Jersey to William Harvey Dinkins Jr. and Sarah Lucy Dinkins.
+David was born on July 10, 1927, in Trenton, New Jersey, to William Harvey Dinkins Jr. and Sarah Lucy Dinkins.
 His father worked as a real estate agent and a barber, and his mother was a domestic servant for several years.
-Dinkin”s parents separated when he was six years old.
+Dinkins’ parents separated when he was six years old.
 William raised his son in Harlem for a time before heading back to Trenton.
 David graduated from Trenton Central High School in 1945.

 Mayor David Dinkins admired the diversity of New York City.
 He frequently referred to it as a “gorgeous mosaic.”
 Dinkins worked on racial healing and reducing the city’s crime rate.
 Homicides had reached a peak of 2,245 cases in 1990.
 However, the rates for all violent crimes decreased significantly after David’s first year in office.
 They would continue to drop after he left office.